FL Studio: History

-FruityLoops was renamed to "FL Studio" in mid 2003, after the threat of a lawsuit from Kellogg's and to improve the software's marketability.
-Software piracy was a major issue in the company's early days, and it took nearly 5 years for the company to earn money from users purchasing legitimate licenses.
+In mid-, Image-Line renamed FruityLoops to FL Studio, after the company's attempt to obtain a US trademark prompted concerns from Kellogg's and to improve the software's marketability.
+Software piracy was a concern for the company in its early years, and it took nearly 5 years for the company to turn a profit from users purchasing legitimate licenses.